Nick Brand Photography

 Keep a leadership team consistent

-Whatever the choice, a leadership page looks strongest when every portrait shares the same background approach.
-Mixed backgrounds make a team page look assembled from different sources.
+Whatever the choice, a leadership page looks strongest when every portrait shares the same background approach, lighting and crop.
+Mixed backgrounds make a team page look assembled from different sources and different eras — the opposite of the controlled, credible impression a leadership page is meant to give.

 Questions